Baton Rouge man arrested in 1981 rape after victim asked police to re-examine evidence

 Recently, she asked detectives to re-check the evidence that had been gathered at the time, so they sent it back to the State Police Crime Lab.
 Forensics experts there made the match, which was confirmed by a new DNA swab from Dunn, according to the warrant.

 Dunn appears to have lived in Baton Rouge during most of the time since the rape, court records show.

-He has had several arrests and some traffic violations.
+Dunn was arrested in 1992 on an aggravated rape charge and for allegedly violating a protective order, which had been sought days earlier by a partner.
+In that case, he pleaded guilty to second-degree battery and was given a five-year suspended sentence.

 More News